Whether you have a job post-graduation or not, you likely have questions about how to move forward in your career.

 And again, remember that our team is a resource to support you at any stage of the job search process.

-What do I need to know about looking for opportunities during this time?
+What do I need to know about looking for opportunities right now?

-This year, it's particularly important to be realistic about your job search.
-One main difference this year is that the job search is happening virtually.
+It’s important to be realistic about your job search.
+One main difference this year is that many job searches are still happening virtually.
 While this does not necessarily change how you apply for jobs, you do need to be prepared for virtual interviews.
 The search might require more research, with a greater focus on relationship building and networking.
-Networking needs to be more intentional.
-Since social, recruiting, and professional development events are largely taking place virtually, there are limited opportunities to strike up a casual conversation.

 Think critically about how your skills fit in with industries that are thriving right now.
 Economic impacts vary across industries; if you are not finding job openings, you will need to expand your target role and industry: look for creative roles, finance roles, or tech roles in different types of organizations.
 Linkedin, The Muse and many other outlets publish updated lists of employers who are currently hiring.

 Finally, take care of yourself.
-Recognize the stress of job search, acknowledge the loss of an anticipated future, and celebrate the accomplishment of graduating in the midst of a pandemic.
-Be kind to yourself, and find people who uplift you and increase your confidence.
+Recognize the stress of job search, acknowledge the adjustments that you have made, and celebrate the accomplishment of graduating in the midst of a pandemic.
+Be kind to yourself.
+Understand that You are enough.
+Find people who uplift you and increase your confidence.
 Remember that career counselors at CCE are here to support you.

 I've been thinking about participating in one-on-one career advising but I'm not sure.
 What is a typical appointment like?